deeppavlov/DeepPavlov/README.md

 There is no need in s separate JSON for inferring. `train_now` parameter is ignored during inferring.

-## Suggested models
+## Pre-trained models

 The suggested in [Quick start](#quick-start) configs are available for the following models.

 ### Dialogue Bot for goal-oriented task

-A dialog agent based on Hybrid Code Network pretrained for restaurant recommendation task.
+A dialog agent based on Hybrid Code Network pre-trained for restaurant recommendation task.
 [Details](https://github.com/deepmipt/DeepPavlov/tree/master/deeppavlov/skills/go_bot)

 ### Neural Model for Intent Classification